biswa2210/daily-deals-server-biswa2210/README.md

  TASK: This url with this request is used to delete a user in daily-deals-server.<br>

 <a href="pics/dd13.PNG"><img src="pics/dd13.PNG" width="800" height= "350"></a>

+Orders, Categories and Products related some REQUESTS are added here, there are also other REQUESTS, which have been used for API designing.

 </div>